Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Stochastic Data-Driven Predictive Control

 The data matrices in \eqref{Eq:data_matrices} will now be used to represent some quantities related to the system \eqref{Eq:LTI_deterministic}.
 Before stating the result, we introduce some additional notation.
-Define the impulse response matrices $\mathbf{G}, \mathbf{H} \in \real^{pL \times mL}$ by
+Define a system-related matrix $\mathbf{\Gamma} \in \real^{p \times (m+p)L}$ as